 They’ll need to hear more as they grow.
 Just remember that this isn’t a one-time conversation.
 It will need to be revisited as they get older and need to understand more of the story.
 What may be inappropriate to share now may be necessary when they’re teens and young adults.
 It’s an important part to continue to help them integrate (connect the thoughts, feelings, and their body to what happened so they can make sense of it) and it is more like a spiral of revisiting it than a single event.
 You probably do the same thing when you’re working out something important and you’ll probably need the same as a part of your own healing process.

 As families become healthier, many families make decisions to set boundaries to keep everyone safe.
 It looks different in different families depending on the circumstances, the relationship, and the ability for the boundaries to be respected.
 I often think of what Pam Leo said in her book, Connection Parenting, about choosing your own family.
 We still have the need to be connected to others AND we have a right for those connections to be safe.
 Look for others who are on a similar journey, including those who have kids older or younger than yours or even those without kids.
 The honorable Aunties and Uncles, Tias and Tios who become a part of your family and help to model healthy relationships.
 Healthy relationships around our families is what we all need, whether they’re blood relatives or not.

 Do you have a question for me?
-I’ll be answering your questions here on my blog at least a couple times a month, so feel free to type your questions below or send me an email to Rebecca @ consciouslyparenting dot com (put together, of course, so it looks like an email).
+Feel free to type your questions below or send me an email to Rebecca@consciouslyparenting.com.

 Need more support?
 Rebecca offers parenting consultations to help you navigate parenting in a way that helps your whole family stay connected and safe.
 Offering support to families anywhere in the world via phone, Skype and Zoom (video chat) from the comfort of your home.
 Click the image here for more information.